miklevin/MikeLev.in/_posts/2023-05-08-i-never-saw-a-purple-unicorn-and-never-hope-to-see-one-take-and-reverse.md

 Through Intimidation*, one of the great unwitting gifts to me by my father.
 I don't vibe like a landlord, but this book taught me about those who do.

 Such personalities are always at risk.
-They must occasionally don the disguise of the buttoned-up, non-emotional, stiff upper lipped types to have a seat at the table.
-And so, we do insofar as we can hold our noses and take the medicine.
-The ridiculousness of such situations is perfectly channeled in the Mad Hatter's tea party, by the way.
-Alice is a very rude girl.
+They lose the land, they lose everything they think is special and of value about themselves.
+They don't invest internally in themselves.
+They would never learn a text editor like vim or emacs for example, the very idea being incomprehensible to them.
+They are not carpenters.
+They hire carpenters, and will proudly tell you so.
+I've learned to just continue enjoying my craft, going my direction while they go theirs.